Computing Threshold Budgets in Discrete-Bidding Games: Preliminaries

 The central quantity in bidding games is the {\em threshold budget} at a vertex, which is the necessary and sufficient initial budget at that vertex for \PO to guarantee winning the game.
 It is formally defined as follows.

-\begin{definition} {\bf (Threshold budgets).} Consider a bidding game $\G$.
+\begin{definition}[Threshold budgets] Consider a bidding game $\G$.
 The {\em threshold budget} at a vertex $v$ in $\G$, denoted $\thresh_\G(v)$, is such that \begin{itemize} \item \PO wins from every configuration $\zug{v, B}$ with $B \geq \thresh_\G(v)$, and \item \PT wins from every configuration $\zug{v, B}$ with $B < \thresh_\G(v)$. \end{itemize} We refer to the function $\thresh_\G$ as the {\em threshold budgets}. \end{definition}

+\begin{remark}[Thresholds in losing vertices] Note that a game might contain vertices that are losing for \PO with every initial budget.
+For example, in a reachability game, a sink with no path to the target is always losing for \PO.
+Following~\cite{DP10}, in such a losing vertex $v$, we set the threshold to $\thresh(v) = k+1$.
+Since the highest possible budget for a player in the game is $k^*$, setting $\thresh(v) = k+1$ can intuitively be understood as \PO requires more budget for winning than he can possibly obtain. \end{remark}

 \begin{remark} We point out that existence of threshold budgets is not trivial.
-Indeed, existence of threshold budgets implies {\em determinacy}: from each configuration there is a player who has a winning strategy.
-Recall that bidding games are succinctly-represented concurrent games, and concurrent games are often not determined, for example, the simple concurrent game ``matching pennies'' is not determined since neither players can win the game.
+Indeed, existence of threshold budgets implies {\em determinacy}: from each configuration, there is a player who has a winning strategy.
+By observing that an additional budget will not harm a player in a bidding game, we obtain that determinacy implies existence of thresholds.
+Recall that bidding games are succinctly-represented concurrent games, and concurrent games are often not determined, for example, the simple concurrent game ``matching pennies'' is not determined since neither player can win the game.
 Typically, the vertices of a concurrent game can be partitioned into {\em surely winning} vertices from which \PO has a winning strategy, {\em surely losing} from which \PT has a winning strategy, and in the rest, neither player has a winning strategy.
 An optimal strategy from a vertex in the last set is {\em mixed}; it assigns a probability distribution over actions.
-Interestingly in bidding games, all vertices are either surely winning or surely losing.
-Determined sub-classes of concurrent games where also studied in \cite{BBR21}. \end{remark}
+Interestingly, in bidding games, all vertices are either surely winning or surely losing.
+Previously, existence of thresholds in reachability games with advantage-based tie-breaking was shown in~\cite{DP10} by identifying the structure of the thresholds.
+An alternative technique was developed in~\cite{AAH21} in which bidding games were shown to have a local property (called ``local determinacy'') that implies ``global'' determinacy, and was used to show that Muller bidding games with various tie-breaking mechanisms are determined.
+Other subclasses of concurrent games (beyond bidding games) were shown to have a local property that implies determinacy in~\cite{BBR21}. \end{remark}